-Cycle Lane on Jennens Road is designed to allow busses to access the existing stop/layby.
-4. Design of Cycle Lane on Jennens Road will be reviewed to avoid conflicts with buses.
+4. Cycle Lane on Jennens Road is designed to allow busses to access the existing stop/layby.
+4. Design of Cycle Lane on Jer buses.
 Traffic Management Services Comments received are: 1.
 The pedestrian stages should be fully "disabled compliant" in accordance with standard details i.e. tactile paving and tactile buttons.
-Neutral The pedestrian stages will be compliant 2.
+Neutral 1.
+The pedestrian stages will be 2.
 It is assumed that the pedestrian stages are "walk with Traffic" rather than all red.
-The initial design of the junction utilises 'Walk with Traffic' as part of the Signal design.
-There is no proposal currently to have an all red stage.
-3. It is assumed that traffic modelling has taken place to confirm that the junction will function efficiently in terms of traffic movements taking into account pedestrian stages.
-3. Traffic modelling has been undertaken which indicated that the junction would perform better than the existing junction and reduce queue lengths.
-The major benefits of the scheme would be realised when further signalised junctions are installed on the ring road and traffic flows can be controlled by BCC Urban Traffic Control Centre.
-4. It is assumed that UTC have been consulted and are content that the signals can be commissioned and operated effectively and that all appropriate measures to achieve this are incorporated into the scheme e.g. linking of signals, appropriate specification of traffic signal equipment, provision of CCTV UTC have been consulted and have raised no concerns.
-There will be further communication with UTC during the design development stage.
-5. Consideration of early cut- off's or right filters to assist turning movements.
-The inclusion of early cut-offs at the Traffic signals will be considered at detailed design stage and the impact on capacity assessed.
-6. Consideration of yellow box junction.
-6. Final Road markings for the junction will be designed in accordance with current design standards and site requirements during detailed design.
-At this stage it is felt that a Yellow Box Junction may not provide any benefit to the junction.
-7. Compliance with statutory procedures for proposed TRO's.
-7. All TRO's required will be identified and processed during detail design and comply with statutory procedures.
+2. The initial design of the junc design.
+There is no proposal 3.
+It is assumed that traffic modelling has taken place to confirm that the junction will function efficiently in terms of traffic movements taking into account pedestrian stages.
+3. Traffic modelling has been uperform better than the exist benefits of the scheme would installed on the ring road a Traffic Control Centre.
+4. It is assumed that UTC have been consulted and are content that the signals can be commissioned and operated effectively and that all appropriate measures to achieve this are incorporated into the scheme e.g. linking of signals, appropriate specification of traffic signal equipment, provision of CCTV 4.
+UTC have been consulted a communication with UTC dur 5.
+Consideration of early cut- off's or right filters to assist turning movements.
+5. The inclusion of early cut-offs design stage and the impact 6.
+Consideration of yellow box junction.
+Final Road markings for the j design standards and site red felt that a Yellow Box Junctio 7.
+Compliance with statutory procedures for proposed TRO's.
+7. All TRO's required will be in comply with statutory procedu